 The following subsections describe each component of figure 3.3 and, in turn, give examples from country experiences.
 This framework represents the ideal that is based on good practice across several countries.
 For countries where capacities may be constrained, small enhancements to the status quo could lead to major improvements in service continuity.
-Not everything is necessary to do at once.
+Not everything

+68 World Bank, Boosting Financial Resilience to Disaster Shocks: Good Practices and New Frontiers - World Bank Technical Contribution to the 2019 G20 Finance Ministers' and Central Bank Governors' Meeting (Washington, DC: World Bank, 2019). is necessary to do at once.
 The next section draws out what those initial steps could look like, as well as outlining the latest innovations and good practices.